4.10. Paraxial Analysis

 tma = eye.tma()

-The function pupil_position requires an aperture stop position argumentand returns a tuple of entrance and exit pupil position along the optical axis.
-The aperture can lie inside, behind or in front of the lens setup.
+The method pupil_position requires an aperture stop position argument and returns a tuple of entrance and exit pupil position along the optical axis.
+The provided aperture position can lie inside, behind or in front of the optical system.

 >>> tma.pupil_position(aps)